sshanshans/ariaDNE_code/README.md

 **Demos:**
 This package includes a demo for computing ariaDNE on a 3D mesh representing a second mandibular tooth from *Callicebus*.
 Download the package and run example.m in Matlab.

+[2019/10] We provide code for plotting the curvature field of ariaDNE as in the paper.
+Run plotexample.m in Matlab.

+[2019/11] We provide a demo for computing ariaDNE for a folder of 3D meshes saved in '.ply' files.
+Run exampleDNEfolder.m in Matlab.

 **Compatibility and dependencies:**
 - Developed and tested with Matlab 2017b on Mac and Linux.

 **Disclaimer:** The code is for acadmic use only.
 Please contact the author [Shan Shan](https://sshanshans.github.io) for any questions or bugs.